Skip links

 Shorter units build teachers’ flexibility to offer a consistent routine of literacy instruction at all times of the year.

-What are Readtopia:Shorts?
+What are Readtopia: Shorts?

 However, while a traditional Readtopia unit is anchored in a graphic novel that is usually ten chapters long, a Readtopia Short graphic novel is three chapters in length, making it perfect for those times before vacation or when testing is about to begin.

-Each short unit is anchored in a 3-chapter graphic novel about an animal from around the world, something we hear students love to read and learn about.
+Each short unit is anchored in a three-chapter graphic novel about an animal from around the world, something we hear students love to read and learn about.
 Units also include an additional folktale about the featured animal that can be used to extend the lessons and/or to be sent home to provide a home school connection.

 The Readtopia Library for Special Educators

 The Readtopia library includes a growing collection for educators with 30+ thematic units anchored in adapted classic literature and non-fiction stories that will include four Readtopia:Short units.
-Two of these short units will be designed for middle and high school students, and two for upper elementary students.
-The Pride of Tanzania anchored by The Lions of Tanzania, Elephants: Giants on the Land | The Elephants of Tanzania and Birds that Fly Underwater | Penguins of Antartica are the the first three of the four units to be released.
+Two of these short units are designed for middle and high school students, and two for upper elementary students.
+The units are:

 Accessing Readtopia:Shorts